Crypto & IFRS 13: Fair Value Measurement and the Hierarchy (2026)

 Crypto & IFRS 13: Fair Value Measurement and the Hierarchy

-- IFRS 13 governs how, not whether — it applies when fair value is required/elected for crypto (typically the IAS 38 revaluation model).
+- IFRS 13 governs how fair value is measured, not whether.
+It applies when fair value is required or elected for crypto, typically through the IAS 38 revaluation model.

-- Level 1 = unadjusted quoted prices in active markets for identical assets; preferable where available; major actively-traded crypto can be Level 1 — assessed per asset/market, not assumed.
+- Level 1 is unadjusted quoted prices in active markets for identical assets, preferable where available.
+Major actively-traded crypto can be Level 1, but the level is assessed per asset and per market rather than assumed.

-- Principal market (or most advantageous) determination is genuinely complex for crypto (many venues, differing prices, ~24/7) — needs a documented methodology.
+- Identifying the principal market (or the most advantageous market) is genuinely complex for crypto, with many venues, differing prices, and near-continuous trading, so it needs a documented methodology.

-- Disclose: fair value at reporting date, hierarchy level, valuation technique, significant inputs (L2/L3).
+- Disclosure covers the fair value at the reporting date, the hierarchy level, the valuation technique, and the significant inputs for Level 2 and Level 3.

-- Level/market/inputs are a fact-specific auditor judgement.
-Not accounting advice.
+- The level, market, and inputs are a fact-specific auditor judgement.
+None of this is accounting advice.

 When IFRS 13 applies